HigherOrderCO/HVM/README.md

 This example takes advantage of beta-optimality to implement multiplication using lambda-encoded bit-strings.
 As expected, HOVM is exponentially faster than GHC, since this program is very high-order.
 Lambda encodings have wide practical applications.
 For example, Haskell's Lists are optimized by converting them to lambdas (foldr/build), its Free Monads library has a faster version based on lambdas, and so on.
-HOVM's optimality open doors for an entire unexplored field of lambda encoded algorithms that are simply impossible on any other runtime.
+HOVM's optimality open doors for an entire unexplored field of lambda encoded algorithms that were simply impossible before.

 How is that possible?
 =====================